-4.2 Build Recipes
+2.3.2 Build Recipes

-In the deploy/config\build.ini file, you will notice that the builds\to\run section currently contains several lines, which indicates to the build system that you want to run all of these builds in parallel, with the parameters listed in the relevant section of the deploy/config\build\recipes.ini file.
-Here you can set parameters of the simulated system, and also select the type of instance on which the Vivado build will be deployed.
-From our experimentation, there are diminishing returns using anything above a zld.2xlarge, so we default to that.
-If you do wish to use a different build instance type keep in mind that Vivado will consume in excess of 32 GiB for large designs.
+In the deploy/config\build.yaml file, you will notice that the builds\to\run section currently contains several lines, which indicates to the build system that you want to run all of the listed builds in parallel, with the parameters for each listed in the relevant section of the deploy/config\build\recipes.yaml file.
+In deploy/config\build\recipes.yaml, you can set parameters of the simulated system.

-To start out, let's build a simple design, firesim\rocket\quadcore\no\nic\12\11c4mb\ddr3.
+To start out, let's build a simple design, firesim\rocket\quadcore\no\nic\12\11c4mb\ddr3, which is the same design we used a pre-built version of to run simulations in the earlier single-node simulation guide.
 This is a design that has four cores, no nic, and uses the 4MB LLC + DDR3 memory model.

-To do so, comment out all of the other build entries in deploy/config\build.ini, besides the one we want.
+To do so, delete (or comment out) all of the other build recipe names listed in the builds\to\run section of deploy/config\build.yaml, besides the one we want.
 So, you should end up with something like this (a line beginning with a # is a comment):